MongoDB Connector¶

 dig srv _mongodb._tcp.<cluster-hostname>

-For example, a properly formatted dig
+For example, a properly formatted dig request would look like this:

 dig srv _mongodb._tcp.mongodb-prod-cluster-ba6e9b05.mongo.ondigitalocean.com